-As the conventional acoustic properties did not show promising results of capturing the discourse functions, we reached out to phonetic vector representations, in which the phonological variations of non-lexical items might be encoded.
+discourse functions, we reached out to phonetic vector representations, in which the phonological variations of non-lexical items might be encoded.

-Instead of the common end-to-end models trained on waveforms and language-specific transcriptions in ASR tasks, we chose the Allosaurus model by Li et al. (2020)8 for retrieving the phone embeddings.
-Specifically, the Allosaurus is a universal phone recognizer integrating an ASR encoder with an allophone layer, in which language-independent phone distributions are directly recognized and mapped into language-dependent phoneme distributions.
+Instead of the common end-to-end models trained on waveforms and language-specific transcriptions in ASR tasks, we chose the Al-losaurus model by Li et al. (2020)8 for retrieving the phone embeddings.
+Specifically, the Allosaurus is an universal phone recognizer integrating an ASR encoder with an allophone layer, in which language-independent phone distributions are directly recognized and mapped into language-dependent phoneme distributions.